smartrics/RAG-with-Nyx/README.md

 # RAG with Nyx

-This sameple project shows a simple RAG application with Nyx.
-It uses LangChain to perform basic analysis of a CSV file using Nyx as the files repository of data and metadata.
+This sample project demonstrates a simple Retrieval-Augmented Generation (RAG) application.
+The goal is to illustrate how to perform powerful retrieval operations using the **Nyx Exchange**.
+It uses OpenAI models to perform basic analysis of a CSV file, with the Nyx Exchange serving as a document repository.

-## Flow
+Files are retrieved the Nyx Exchange using a simple search based on Genre and Categories inferred from the user's question.
+While this approach is simplistic, it effectively demonstrates the mechanics of using the Nyx SDK to perform retrieval operations on files relevant to the user query.

+This project highlights the fundamentals of leveraging Nyx as a knowledge repository for contextual data retrieval.
+For advanced use cases, more sophisticated and metadata-driven methods—such as SPARQL queries or column-level metadata filtering—can be adopted by following the same pattern illustrated here.

-### Setup
+## Setup

-#### Create virtual environment and activate it
+### Create a virtual environment

+Navigate to the project directory and set up a virtual environment:

 ```
 cd rag-with-nyx